exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 ### Concrete Example Using an Adhoc Implementation Within the UDF

-The example uses the module `builtins` and dynamically adds `ExampleQueryHandler` and `ExampleQueryHandlerFactory` to it.
+The example dynamically creates a python module `xyz` adds `ExampleQueryHandler` and `ExampleQueryHandlerFactory` to it.

 <!-- generated from example/sql.jinja -->
 <!-- Do not edit the text from here until /generated! -->